ARK-Electronics/ROS2_PX4_Offboard_Example/README.md

 ```
 then QGroundControl would run in a new tab of the terminal window and the QGroundControl GUI would then open up.
 This is commented out by default because it is not necessary for the simulation to run, but it is useful for debugging, and is a simple example showing how to add another command to the launch file.

+## Known Issues
+If the vehicle does not arm when you press Enter, check to ensure the parameter NAV_DLL_ACT is set to 0.
+You may need to download QGroundControl and disable this parameter if you want to run this demo without needing QGC open.

 ## Questions
 Join the ARK Electronics Discord [here](https://discord.gg/TDJzJxUMRX) for more help and to stay up to date on our projects.